HendrikLevering/cljs-eval/README.md

     {:tag :ret, :val "nil", :ns "cljs.user", :ms 10, :form "(println 1 1)"}

 cljs-eval takes a string and returns a map with the result.
-For convenience there is a macro, which evaluates forms and parses the return value:
+For convenience there is a macro, which evaluates forms and parses the return value with edn/read-string:

     $ (cljs-eval! (+ 1 1))
     2

+You are realy evaluating in the context of the browser repl and you can use the result directly in CLJ

+    (cljs-eval! (set! (.-title js/document) "Foobar"))
+    (= "Foobar" (cljs-eval! (.-title js/document))) ; => true

 Note: That cljs-eval! throws, if it cannot parse the return value (edn/read-string ret-value)

-## Usage
+## Limitations
-Run the project's tests (they'll fail until you edit them):

-    $ clojure -T:build test

-Run the project's CI pipeline and build a JAR (this will fail until you edit the tests to pass):

-    $ clojure -T:build ci

-This will produce an updated `pom.xml` file with synchronized dependencies inside the `META-INF` directory inside `target/classes` and the JAR in `target`.
-You can update the version (and SCM tag) information in generated `pom.xml` by updating `build.clj`.

-Install it locally (requires the `ci` task be run first):

-    $ clojure -T:build install

-Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables (requires the `ci` task be run first):

-    $ clojure -T:build deploy

-Your library will be deployed to de.levering-it/cljs-eval on clojars.org by default.
+Teardown of cljs repl from with the jvm process does not work.
+If you need to a fresh cljs repl, you have to restart your jvm repl.
+If you try to restart the cljs repl from within the JVM process, then the next cljs-eval will freeze.
+This is due to some strange behaviour in the socket-repl or playwright thread, which I do not fully understand.
+Hints to fix this are welcome :-).

+If you use cljs-eval! macro, it uses edn/string to parse the result val.
+Any result which is not a plain datastructure will throw.
+You can receive the origin result with ex-data

 ## License

-Copyright © 2024 Levering IT GmnG
+Copyright © 2024 Levering IT GmbH

 Distributed under MIT License